CarlDownsOracle/oci-azure-observability/README.md

 # Service Connector

+The Service connector allows you to direct logs, events and raw metrics to the Function for processing.

 Create your Service Connector within the _ABC_ compartment.

-The Service connector allows you to direct logs, events and raw metrics to the Function for processing.
+## IMPORTANT NOTE:

+**_When creating your Service Connector, the Console presents the opportunity to CREATE REQUIRED POLICIES for the connections you have elected.
+You must accept these or create the Policies yourself manually._**

 ## References